Pratiksha-Andhare-PA/Media-Player-for-Contact-Center-using-Gen-AI/README.md

-# Contact Center Interaction Playback System
+# Media Player for Contact Center using Gen AI
 ## Table of Contents
 1. [Background](#background)
 2. [Challenge](#challenge)